emilio1625/tmux-plugin-spotify/README.md

 # tmux-plugin-spotify
 tmux plugin displaying currently played song on Spotify

-**Note**: currently it works only on Linux!
+**Note**: It works only on Linux!

 Requirements
 ------------

-In order to use this plugin, you need to install [spotify-cli-linux](https://github.com/pwittchen/spotify-cli-linux) program.
+In order to use this plugin, you need to install [sp](https://gist.github.com/emilio1625/5e8f9e5d81965b9b69d8c5c0bbcab8cb), a command-line client for Spotify.

 You can do it with the following command:

 ```
-sh -c "$(curl -fsSL https://raw.githubusercontent.com/pwittchen/spotify-cli-linux/master/install.sh)"
+sh -c "$(curl -fsSL https://raw.githubusercontent.com/emilio1625/tmux-plugin-spotify/master/install-sp.sh)"
 ```

+Make sure that `~/.local/bin` is on your `$PATH`.

 Installation
 ------------